BlazeInferno64/ScrapyPy/README.md

 # LICENSE

-`ScrapyPy` is released under the GNU License.
+`ScrapyPy` is released under the GPL-3.0 license.

 View the full license terms <a href="https://github.com/BlazeInferno64/ScrapyPy/blob/main/LICENSE">here</a>.